balqeesAldabaybah/Possibilities-Tree/README.md

 # Possibilities-Tree
-This is java implementation for the tree in the pic.
-In this tree, each Node is a vector of integers of certain length (m), and each index of that vector will have a Vector child of size(m-1) ..So the whole vector will have vector children equal to its length. and so on.
+This is a java implementation for the tree in the TreePic.png.
+In this tree, each Node is a vector of integers of certain length (m), and each index of that vector will have a Vector child of size(m-1).
+So each vector in the tree  will have vector children equal to its length. and so on.
+The root is one vector of size (m).
 This implementation is missing value insertion in each vector node.